dasch-swiss/dsp-js-lib/README.md

 # Purpose of this project

-This JavaScript library allows a developer to implement the Knora API without knowing technical details about it.
+This TypeScript library allows a developer to connect to the Knora API without knowing technical details about it.
-We published this library as `@knora/api` on NPM for easy integration into JavaScript projects.
+We published this library as `@knora/api` on NPM for easy integration into TypeScript/JavaScript projects.
 The library is developed in TypeScript and declaration files are part of the package to allow for integration with other TypeScript projects.

 # Changelog